GabrielKuka/Robotic_Arm/README.md

 **Time period: 15/11/2015 - 20/3/2016**

 ####**Description:**
 The robotic arm is made in the laboratory of Harry T. Fultz Institute.
 It is a fully 3D printed device.
-The arm is a prototype of industrial robotics arm which improvises basic pre-programmed movements.
+The arm is a prototype of industrial robotic arms which improvises basic pre-programmed movements.
 It can be controlled with a smartphone device that runs Android OS or it can move independently to catch and release objects based on certain algorithmic patterns.

 ![me and robotic arm](https://cloud.githubusercontent.com/assets/17888328/21582524/6be50382-d05c-11e6-8862-44ae62c02685.jpg)